kindkid/metricstore/README.md

      => ['/welcome/']

     # We can do queries related to groups as well, with some limitations.
-    # We only guarantee the accuracy of the result if all related data was
+    # We only guarantee the accuracy of a particular group summary if for every
+    # member in the group, all the metrics related to that member were loaded
-    # loaded from start-to-finish within :ttl_of_group_members seconds.
+    # from start-to-finish before the preceeding such metric expired its TTL.
+    #
     # Note: a range is the difference between the minimum and maximum metric,
     # for an individual group.

     m.count_of_groups(:when => "2012-04-13-17", :what => "load_time", :group => :session_id)
      => 2
     m.sum_of_ranges(:when => "2012-04-13-17", :what => "load_time", :group => :session_id)